Trehinos/any_of/README.md

 1. **`AnyOf<L, R>`**
     - A flexible type that represents four possible states:
         - `Neither`: No value is present.
-        - `Either::Left`: Only the left value is present.
+        - `Left`: Only the left value is present.
-        - `Either::Right`: Only the right value is present.
+        - `Right`: Only the right value is present.
         - `Both`: Both values are present.
     - Conceptually, it combines variants in the following way:
       ```